Richard Rose Central Academy: Grammar school

 The school traces its roots to Carlisle & County High School for Girls (CCHS), which opened at 19 Castle Street in January 1884 for 36 girls.
 The site is now a bookshop.
 The school was a girls' grammar school.
 In 1909 a new site was built at Lismore Place for Carlisle High School.
 The school had houses of Netherby, Greystoke, Lanercost and Linstock.

 In 1904 the school was transferred to Cumberland County Council and later became St Aidan's County High School, a co-educational comprehensive school.
 The school was a girls' grammar school for 86 years until 1970.

 Academy

 In September 2008, St Aidan's County High School and the North Cumbria Technology College (formerly Harraby School) merged to form Richard Rose Central Academy.
 The school was subsequently rebuilt on the former St Aidan's site in 2010, costing £31m.
 The academy was first sponsored by Eddie Stobart owner Andrew Tinkler and local businessman Brian Scowcroft.

 Protests

 In January 2009, there were protests by parents and pupils regarding poor quality education and school facilities.
 The school was found to be inadequate by Ofsted and was placed in special measures, with the headmaster and chief executive being immediately replaced.

+In October 2019, a protest took place outside the school where bottles and rocks were thrown at windows.
+The protest was triggered by strict rules regarding students' haircuts, such as requiring female students to have long hair and male students to have short hair.
+Parents had commonly refereed the school as a "Prison".
+The situation escalated to the point where a student was expelled for their haircut.
+Following this incident, Principal Ms. Bacon left and was replaced by Dan Markham.

 Ofsted judgements

-The Academy is now rated as Good by Ofsted.
+After previously receiving a 'Requires Improvement' assessment, in 2017, the Academy was rated as 'Good' by Ofsted.

+A new Principal, Dan Markham, joined in 2021.
+In 2022, Ofsted downgraded the Academy to 'Requires Improvement' in all categories.